liel20946/ImageEditingCLITool/README.md

 - **Brightness**:
   - `--adjust brightness <value>`
+  - 0 <= value <= 255
 - **Contrast**:
   - `--adjust contrast <value>`
+  - 0 <= value, 1 is no contrast, 2 is double contrast, etc.
 - **Saturation**:
   - `--adjust saturation <value>`
+  - 0 <= value, 1 is no saturation, 2 is double saturation, etc.

 ## Examples
 some examples of the tool in action, mostly simple filter and adjustments combinations.